Analysis of Algorithms | Set 2 (Worst, Average and Best Cases)

 30 is present at index 2

 Worst Case Analysis (Usually Done)

-In the worst case analysis, we calculate upper bound on running time of an algorithm.
-We must know the case that causes maximum number of operations to be executed.
+In the worst-case analysis, we calculate the upper bound on the running time of an algorithm.
+We must know the case that causes a maximum number of operations to be executed.
 For Linear Search, the worst case happens when the element to be searched (x in the above code) is not present in the array.
-When x is not present, the search() functions compares it with all the elements of arr one by one.
-Therefore, the worst case time complexity of linear search would be Θ(n).
+When x is not present, the search() function compares it with all the elements of arr one by one.
+Therefore, the worst-case time complexity of linear search would be Θ(n).

 Average Case Analysis (Sometimes done)

 In average case analysis, we take all possible inputs and calculate computing time for all of the inputs.
-Sum all the calculated values and divide the sum by total number of inputs.
-We must know (or predict) distribution of cases.
-For the linear search problem, let us assume that all cases are uniformly distributed (including the case of x not being present in array).
+Sum all the calculated values and divide the sum by the total number of inputs.
+We must know (or predict) the distribution of cases.
+For the linear search problem, let us assume that all cases are uniformly distributed (including the case of x not being present in the array).
 So we sum all the cases and divide the sum by (n+1).
-Following is the value of average case time complexity.
+Following is the value of average-case time complexity.